Ingredients You May Want To Avoid In Your Pet's Food

 Carrageenan - is a component extracted from red seaweed that is used as a thickener, emulsifier and preservative.
 It has been found to cause stomach irritation with a link to cancer and insulin issues.

 Cellulose - is the structural component of plants used as a thickener in pet food.
 It is in the form of a gum and it is chemically treated to achieve this consistency.
+Chemical treatment used as part ingredient processing usually leaves chemical residue in that ingredient which can be harmful when your pet is exposed to it on a daily basis.

 Copper Sulfate - Copper supplement (Is this used in some small animal food)